hyperledger-labs/blockchain-analyzer/agent/fabricbeat/README.md

 }
 ```

-...where `project-location` is the absolute path to the `hyperledger-elastic` project location on disk.
+...where `project-location` is the absolute path to the `blockchain-analyzer` project location on disk.

 3. Also make sure that you have set up the database correctly!
 (Follow [these](https://github.com/hyperledger/blockchain-explorer#50-database-setup----) instructions.)